MACKENNADRIES/youra_backend/README.md

   - [x] Email address
   - [x] Password
 - [x] Ability to create a “project” to be crowdfunded which will include at least the following attributes:
-  - [ ] Title
+  - [x] Title
   - [x] Owner (a user)
   - [x] Description
   - [x] Image
   - [x] Goal - either offering a random act of kindness or requesting one
   - [x] Whether it is currently open to accepting new supporters or not
   - [x] When the project was created
-- [ ] Ability to "claim" to a random act of kindness offer or request.
+- [x] Ability to "claim" to a random act of kindness offer or request.
 A claim should include at least the following attributes:
   - [x] An amount, or action
   - [x] The rak_id the claim is for
   - [x] The supporter/user (i.e. who created the pledge)
-  - [ ] Whether the claim is anonymous or not
+  - [ ] Whether the claim is anonymous or not - kind of????
   - [x] A comment to go along with the claim
-- [ ] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
+- [x] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
-- [ ] Implement suitable permissions, e.g. who is allowed to delete a pledge?
+- [x] Implement suitable permissions, e.g. who is allowed to delete a pledge?
-- [ ] Return the relevant status codes for both successful and unsuccessful requests to the API.
+- [x] Return the relevant status codes for both successful and unsuccessful requests to the API.
 - [ ] Handle failed requests gracefully (e.g. you should have a custom 404 page rather than the default error page).
-- [ ] Use Token Authentication, including an endpoint to obtain a token along with the current user's details.
+- [x] Use Token Authentication, including an endpoint to obtain a token along with the current user's details.
 - [ ] Implement responsive design.